Current as of October 2022 | Download print version (in PDF)

 There are two primary forms of registered, not-for-profit organizations in Afghanistan: non-governmental organizations (NGOs) and associations.

 NGOs are defined broadly in the 2005 Law on Non-Governmental Organizations (NGO Law) to include both domestic and foreign non-governmental organizations.
 A domestic NGO is simply "a domestic non-governmental organization which is established to pursue specific objectives" (NGO Law Article 5(2)).
-To establish a domestic NGO, the Law requires at least two founders, who may be domestic or foreign, natural or legal persons, at least one of whom has a residence and exact address in Afghanistan (NGO Law Article 11(1)).
-In order to be registered, NGOs must submit an application to the Ministry of Economy (NGO Law Article 4).
-As of October 2019, the NGO Department within the Ministry of Economy reports that 4,102 NGOs (including both foreign and domestic) are registered in Afghanistan.
+To register, NGOs must submit an application to the Ministry of Economy (NGO Law Article 4).
+As of August 2022, the NGO Department within the Ministry of Economy reports that 3001 NGOs (including both foreign and domestic) are registered in Afghanistan.

 In contrast to NGOs, associations must register with the Ministry of Justice.
 The Law on Associations does not specify a required minimum number of founders, but the Regulation on Procedure of Establishment and Registration of Associations provides that no fewer than ten founding members are required to establish an association (Regulation on Procedure of Establishment and Registration of Associations Article 6(2)).
 Foreign citizens, stateless persons, and minors (youth under the age of 18) are restricted from serving as founders (Law on Associations Article 7).